App Design

 Pathly supports riders across four key moments

-After ideation, I combined the strongest concepts into one connected experience: helping riders personalize their mobility needs, plan manageable routes, verify real-time barriers, and receive low-attention guidance during the trip.
+After ideation, I combined the strongest concepts into one connected experience:

 Personalize mobility profile